instructlab/dev-docs/docs/training/training-accelerate-dep.md

 ### Performance

-There has been no noticeable performance impact observed during development, but we will defer to the Performance and Scale team for final measurements.
+There has been no noticeable performance impact observed during development, but we will defer to the final measurements seen from comprehensive performance testing and benchmarking.

 ### Usability